 Many of us have heard that beta-carotene is good for our eyes.
 Bell peppers contain high levels of this vital vision carotenoid, which the body can convert into vitamin A. Carotenoids, which are yellow, red and orange pigments produced by plants, give bell peppers their hue.

-Bell peppers also contain the carotenoids lutein and zeaxanthin, which protect the retina and are linked to a decreased risk of cataracts and macular degeneration as we age, an April 2013 article published in Nutrients states.
+Bell peppers also contain the carotenoids lutein and zeaxanthin, which protect the retina and are linked to a decreased risk of cataracts and macular degeneration as we age, per an April 2013 article in Nutrients.

 3. Bell Peppers May Aid in Weight Loss

 Bell peppers' combination of dietary fiber, low calories and high water content helps you to feel full for a longer period of time.
 It also allows you to add volume to your plate without adding extra calories.

 Generally speaking, eating whole foods like bell peppers is preferable to processed and packaged foods, particularly when you're trying to lose weight.